ed3894/Rock-Fall-/Report.md

 # 3. Application
 ## Use Cases

+ADD A LINK TO THE EDGE IMPULSE AND TALK ABOUT DATA COLLECTION.
+FOCUS MAINLY ON OUR EXPERIMENTAL DATA WE COLLECTED, RATHER THAN FIELD DATA.

 Describe at least one example of an application of your hardware.
 This should include some evidence of output, e.g. data produced by the use of the device or a picture of other types of results.
 Outline how the quality control in the previous section enables the use of the hardware in this context.
 We encourage the inclusion of experiment results or the reference to a publication (published or to be published) where these results are detailed.
 We also encourage pointers to ongoing work.

 Note: In the spirit of openness, we require authors to provide (or link to) datasets along with the submitted graphic representations.
 We do not impose arbitrary limits on the inclusion of data so please include sufficient empirical detail and results to ensure your data can be easily verified, analysed and clearly interpreted by the wider scientific community.

 # 4. Build Details
 ## Availability of Materials and Methods
+While the [Arduino Nano 33 BLE](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) and [TinyML Shield](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit?srsltid=AfmBOoojrt-4hQ4G9KjtIXiajwsGtXGNaIXXYTDAT1c_LlG9_NxYmcPi) are widely available through global distributors, the use of a Formlabs 3+ printer with proprietary  [Draft V2 photopolymer resin](https://formlabs.com/store/materials/draft-v2-resin/) provides a specialized solution for creating high-quality enclosures.
+These materials and methods are suitable for replicable construction but may require access to advanced 3D printing facilities.
+The use of only accelerometer and gyroscope data focuses the hardware's functionality on motion-related metrics, aligning with the project’s specific objectives.

 ## Ease of Build / Design Decision
 The system is designed for ease of assembly, utilizing off-the-shelf components and open-source software tools.
 Design decisions focus on minimizing cost and power consumption while ensuring reliable detection capabilities.